-Scientists believe that calf size is largely determined by genetics, but that doesn’t stopped men from doubling down on leg day and fretting about their superankle swells.
-Calf implants are reportedly an increasingly common solution for insecure guys prepping for shorts season.
-And it’s not the first time this has happened.
-The calf craze comes and goes.
-During the American colonial period, the founding fathers were comically obsessed with the shapeliness of their calves, which were easily visible to do their short pants.
-The modern-day heirs of their anxiety — Tiger Woods allegedly has extreme hang-ups about his skinny stems — should probably calm down.
-But maybe not entirely.
-Health experts know a lot more about calves than they did 250 years ago and most of the news isn’t great for the chicken-legged .
+Scientists believe that whether a man has big calves or small calves is largely determined by genetics.
+But that hasn’t stopped men from doubling down on leg day and frantically googling “how to get bigger calves.”
+Calf implants are an increasingly common solution for insecure guys prepping for shorts season.
+And the anxiety around men’s calf size goes way back to the American Colonial period.
+Yes, the Founding Fathers were comically obsessed with getting thick, big calves, which were constantly on display thanks to their short pants.
+Though the modern heirs of their anxiety (Tiger Woods allegedly has extreme hang-ups about his small calves) can rest assured that calf size isn’t a matter of life or death, it can serve as an indicator of some health markers.
+Health experts know a lot more about big calves than they did 250 years ago, and most of the news isn’t great for skinny, small calves.

-As it turns out, the decision to skip leg day might be, if not fatal, poorly considered.
+As it turns out, the decision to skip leg day and remain small-calved might be poorly considered.

 The bigger the calves, the smaller the stroke risk, a study of 6,265 people found.
-Regardless of age, gender, body mass index, and other vascular risk factors, the bigger people’s calves were the fewer fatty deposits known as plaques they built up in their arteries, lowering their risk for stenosis, carotid artery disease, and strokes.
-Researchers suspect that this may be because big calves give the body another place to store fat that could cause problems hanging out in the bloodstream.
+Regardless of age, sex, body mass index, and other vascular risk factors, those with bigger calves had fewer fatty deposits known as plaques built up in their arteries.
+This means they have a lower risk for stenosis, carotid artery disease, and strokes.
+Researchers suspect this may be because big calves give the body another place to store fat that could cause problems hanging out in the bloodstream.
 It’s not just muscle back there.

 Small Calves Mean a Higher Resting Heart Rate

-The smaller a person’s calves are, the higher their resting heart rates might be, according to one study.
-High resting heart rates, or anything above 100 beats per minute, have been linked to an increased risk of death regardless of physical fitness.
-Long distance runners and other athletes typically have lower resting heart rates, so it makes some sense that they would have bulkier calves.
-However, if resting heart rates get too low, it can cause people to faint.
+The smaller a person’s calves are, the higher their resting heart rate may be, according to a small study.
+In general, a high resting heart rate, anything above 100 beats per minute, has been linked to an increased risk of death regardless of physical fitness.
+However, if resting heart rates get too low, they can cause people to faint.
 Then even the sturdiest legs can’t keep you from falling.